sixthkrum/tb-url-shortener/README.md

 # README

-The resources folder contains documentation for the APIs (Swagger documentation, Postman collection and Bruno Collection)
+The resources folder contains documentation for the APIs (Swagger documentation, Postman collection and Bruno collection)

 To run this application:
 1. Clone this to your machine